 Implementing XAI more broadly across the enterprise is a multifaceted and multistep process, requiring potential changes to data sources, model development, interface with various stakeholders, governance processes, and engagement with third-party vendors.
 However, this may be easier said than done, since there are no commonly accepted practices to delineate how much explainability is needed for different machine learning applications, and which techniques should be pursued in light of those considerations.
 Nevertheless, there are several goals that should be central to banks’ implementation of XAI:

 Establishing XAI as a formal discipline can put banks on the fast track to achieving these objectives.
 This will likely mean introducing new policies and methods, from the premodeling stages to postdeployment monitoring and evaluation.
 It will also require every stakeholder who contributes to AI model development to act purposely and intentionally with each decision they make.
 For example, developers should apply explainability principles to their choice of training and input data for model prototypes.
-Instead of focusing solely on datasets that will maximize performance, they should also consider whether the input or training data may perpetuate hidden bias (e.g., historical lending data may favor certain demographics that had easier access to credit), whether the data contains customers’ personal information, and if it spans a long enough timeframe to capture rare or unusual events.
+Instead of focusing solely on datasets that will maximise performance, they should also consider whether the input or training data may perpetuate hidden bias (e.g., historical lending data may favor certain demographics that had easier access to credit), whether the data contains customers’ personal information, and if it spans a long enough timeframe to capture rare or unusual events.

 Model development teams should also conduct a preliminary assessment of model performance and interpretability, to get a sense of how accurate the model will be compared to simpler and more traditional analysis methods.
 This deliberation should begin in the premodeling stage, so designers can tailor machine learning architecture to the target explanation.
-In some cases, banks may want the model to be transparent to all users, and will prioritize an interpretable design (“glass box,” or “ante-hoc explainability”30).
+In some cases, banks may want the model to be transparent to all users, and will prioritise an interpretable design (“glass box,” or “ante-hoc explainability”30).
 In others, they may build a complex model, and either apply XAI techniques to the trained model (post-hoc explainability) or create a surrogate model that emulates its behavior with easier-to-follow reasoning.

 Either way, banks should assess which techniques and tools are most helpful in advancing explainability.
-There are several factors that should drive these decisions, leading with the target stakeholder: regulator, risk manager or auditor, business practitioner, or customer (figure 3).
-For example, underwriting officers can be served well by counterfactual explanations, which show the degree to which different aspects of a customer’s application should be tweaked to change the outcome (e.g., increase income by a certain amount to gain loan approval).31 Other bank employees may need “an explanation of an explanation,”32 or visualizations that map out patterns and flag anomalies in the data, such as groups of individuals that may be inappropriately segmented for marketing campaigns.
+There are several factors that should drive these decisions, leading with the target stakeholder: regulator, risk manager or auditor, business professional, or customer (figure 3).
+For example, underwriting officers can be served well by counterfactual explanations, which show the degree to which different aspects of a customer’s application should be tweaked to change the outcome (e.g., increase income by a certain amount to gain loan approval).31 Other bank employees may need “an explanation of an explanation,”32 or visualisations that map out patterns and flag anomalies in the data, such as groups of individuals that may be inappropriately segmented for marketing campaigns.
 There are also varying levels of explainability that should be taken into account (see sidebar, “Varying levels of explainability”).

 The level of explainability needed for each model will depend on several factors.
 Banks should weigh all of them when determining how complex to make their models.
 The top considerations include: